helloSystem/docs/index.md

 ## Downloading

-Continuous builds of pre-alpha ISO images are available for download at https://github.com/helloSystem/ISO/releases/tag/continuous-hello.
+Continuous builds of pre-alpha ISO images are available for download [here](https://github.com/helloSystem/ISO/releases/tag/continuous-hello).
 Note that these get built automatically whenever source code is committed to that repository.
 Not every build is tested.

 ## Troubleshooting